ssaunier/ssaunier.github.io/_posts/2014-04-15-you-do-not-need-a-database-for-your-contact-form.markdown

 category: blog
 ---

+**Edit** (Dec 22th, 2014): Brace forms closed and open sourced their product, thanks!
+The article has been update to reflect those changes.

 I love static websites.
 They are simple and fast.
 But they are just files, so how do I setup a contact form?

 ## Jekyll and Github Pages